Rye-Git/UWA-Project_3/README.md

 ## 🧐 About <a name = "about"></a>
 **Description:**
-Analysis of Western Australia's High Schools rankings based on ATAR, NAPLAN, & ICSEA.<br>
+Analysis of Western Australia's High Schools rankings based on ATAR, NAPLAN, & ICSEA.
 <br>

-Data clean-up:
+**Data Clean-up (Performed in Python):**
 1. Merging data from various datasets
 2. Check for duplication
 3. Check for invalid value